 Protection for Home Furnishings

-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also have a unfavorable effect on paper products, such as photos, posters, and books, making them more brittle.
+Air that is too dry can also affect the finishes and furnishings in your home, especially those made from wood, causing them to shrink, warp, and crack.
+Low humidity could also have a negative effect on paper products, such as photos, posters, and books, making them more brittle.

 We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?